-I think of Joe Strummer, on some level, not unlike the way I think of John Lennon — as a bundle of contradictions who found himself the “spokesman for a generation” and grew from an angry, confused kid into an intelligent, articulate, thoughtful artist.
-He was flawed, he was human, and he didn’t try to pretend he was anything more or less than that.
-But he did try to use his influence to better the world in some way, and he made some great music while he was at it.
+On some level I think of Joe Strummer not unlike the way I think of John Lennon — as a bundle of contradictions who found himself the “spokesman for a generation” and grew from an angry, confused kid into an intelligent, articulate, thoughtful artist.
+He was flawed.
+He was human.
+He didn’t try to pretend he was anything more or less than that.
+But he did try to use his influence to wake up the world a little, and he made some great music while he was here.

 My first Clash album was Combat Rock.
 Maybe not the best place to start.
 Almost everyone would tell you to grab London Calling first, and I’d say just as strong a case could be made for the sprawling madness of Sandinista.
 But it did the job as well as any gateway drug and made me a fan when I was thirteen.

 I was watching Westway to the World on TV ten years ago when they were showing it on MuchMoreMusic, back when they would play Roxy Music videos at two in the morning and had a bit more credibility than MuchMusic.
-A lot of people have been critical of the film, because it doesn’t fill in all the blanks and assumes the audience knows a bit about the band and the time in which they existed.
+A lot of people have been critical of the way the film doesn’t fill in all the blanks and assumes the audience knows a bit about the band and the time in which they existed.
 I enjoyed it.
-I liked that there was a lot of great music and vintage performance footage, and I liked that the band members were onscreen telling the story themselves.
+I liked that there was a lot of great music and vintage performance footage, and I liked that the band members were onscreen telling their own story.

 The bit that got to me was right at the end.
 Joe, who was animated and charismatic through the whole film, had the last word.
 His body language changed and his tone shifted to something more resigned.
 “Whatever a group is,” he said, “it was the chemical mixture of those four people that made the group work.
 That’s a lesson everyone should learn — don’t mess with it!
 If it works, just let it.
 Do whatever you have to do to bring it forward, but don’t mess with it.
 And we learned that…bitterly.”

 They’re simple words, but I felt them in my gut.
 A few years later, after I had a band with its own peculiar kind of magic and it all fell apart, I understood what he meant in a deeper way.
-When you have a band, or an artistic collective of some kind, and it works, that’s something special.
+When you have a band or an artistic collective of some kind and it clicks, that’s something special.
 Something to cherish.
 The stars don’t align like that too often.
 It only takes one rift, or one person to turn into a bag of douche or leave the group, and the whole axis shifts.

 There’s a point behind bringing up Joe.